Luis Villegas: Experimental years

-Successful years
+Café Ole

-In 1996, Luis recorded and released his first CD independently entitled Café Ole, produced by David Scheffler and Guillermo Guzman.
+In 1996, Villegas recorded and released his first CD independently entitled Café Ole, produced by David Scheffler and Guillermo Guzman.
 Members of his band as well as studio musicians, Gregg Bissonette, Abraham Laboriel, and The Rippingtons' Steve Reid, among others lent their talents to the CD.
 Less than a year later, Luis signed his first recording contract with Domo Records, and affiliate of EMI records.

-Domo/EMI released Café Ole with a new cover and some newly recorded songs in 1998.
+In 1999, Café Ole was re-released by Domo/EMI records with a new cover and some newly recorded songs in 1998.
 The album earned a Grammy nomination for Best New Age Album in 1999.

-Even larger audiences found Villegas via his next CD, Spanish Kiss (Baja/TSR) in 2000 and the numerous compilation CDs he appeared in during the following two years.
+Villegas released his second album, Spanish Kiss, through Baja/TSR records in 2000.
+He also appeared on various compilation CDs during the following two years.
 Guitarists worldwide took notice when Villegas' name appeared alongside guitar icons such as Al Di Meola, Steve Morse, Ottmar Liebert, Jesse Cook and Strunz & Farah.

 Casa Villegas (Baja/TSR), his third CD, was released in 2003 and marked Luis' debut as a producer as well as performer.
-It stayed on the SmoothJazz.com charts for six weeks after its release on the strength of the single "Whittier Blvd."
+It stayed on the SmoothJazz.com charts for six weeks after its release on the strength of the single "Whittier Blvd.".

-Luis was asked by his label, Baja/TSR, to create a Christmas album.
+Villegas was asked by his label, Baja/TSR, to create a Christmas album.
 After working on it for some time, negotiations for producing the album fell through and Luis subsequently left the label to pursue his career as an independent artist.
 The Christmas album, Guitarras de Navidad found its way to his fans anyway.
 Then, in 2007, the album was updated with several additional songs and a new cover and licensed to the Tenure label, under the guidance of Juan Carlos Quintero.
-It was released in August in good time for the 2007 holiday season.
+It was released in August for the 2007 holiday season.

-Luis has worked with many of the leading artists and musicians in the world.
-He recorded a duet with classical guitarist Liona Boyd in 2001 which was nominated for a Juno Award (the Canadian Grammy).
+In 2001, Villegas recorded a duet with classical guitarist Liona Boyd, which was nominated for a Juno Award (the Canadian Grammy).
 In 2003, he performed with Nuevo Flamenco guitarist Jesse Cook, and performed for Carmen Electra and Dave Navarro's much-publicized wedding on MTV in 2004.
-He's also worked with Janet Jackson, Marc Anthony, and Plácido Domingo.
+Villegas has also worked with Janet Jackson, Marc Anthony, and Plácido Domingo.

 In December, 2004 the Luis Villegas Official Fan Club was formed, and the members continue to fully support Luis’ music.

 On December 21, 2007, Luis was featured in an interview with Val Zavala and performed with several of his band members on the PBS television show "Life and Times."

 Heavy Mellow

-Luis is currently performing in a band called Heavy Mellow founded by Los Angeles flamenco guitarist Benjamin Woods.
-Heavy Mellow performs heavy metal classics by the likes of Iron Maiden, Judas Priest, Black Sabbath, Ozzy Osbourne and others but in a flamenco trio set up of two flamenco guitars and a cajon player.
-They have found much success performing on music cruises such as The Monsters of Rock, The Moody Blues Cruise and YES Cruise to the Edge.
+Luis is currently performing in a flamenco trio called Heavy Mellow, founded by Los Angeles flamenco guitarist Benjamin Woods.
+Heavy Mellow performs heavy metal songs by the likes of Iron Maiden, Judas Priest, Black Sabbath, Ozzy Osbourne and others, but in a style of two flamenco guitars and a cajon player.
+They performed music cruises such as The Monsters of Rock, The Moody Blues Cruise and YES Cruise to the Edge.
 Heavy Mellow have one self-titled album released in 2013.